-Chrissy Teigen Flashes Nipple; Unscathed By Hit And Run Accident
+Chrissy Teigen Flashes Nipple, Unscathed By Hit And Run Accident

-Chrissy Teigen accidentally exposed her nipple at the Super Bowl, but ended up tweeting about it, according to People magazine.
+Chrissy Teigen accidentally exposed her nipple at the Super Bowl but ended up tweeting about it, according to People magazine.
 The Sports Illustrated swimsuit model became the latest victim of a nip slip, but she couldn’t care less about it.

 In the times of the Kardashian-Jenner clan making exposed nipples a casual thing, several celebrities are joining the trend.
 Just recently, Britney Spears became a victim of a wardrobe malfunction during her concert, when her boob fell out of her costume onstage.